 Roma Laundry Detergent

 Roma Laundry Detergent is manufactured by Fábrica de Jabón la Corona, a Mexican company founded in 1920 in Mexico City by a man named Esteban González.
-He named the company for a nearby public bath house called "La Corona".
-In addition to Roma, company produces household cleaning products, toothpastes and edible cooking oils.
+He named the company for a nearby public bathhouse called "La Corona".
+In addition to laundry products, the company produces household cleaning products, several brands of toothpaste, and cooking oils.

-Roma Laundry Detergent is phosphate-free and comes in a powdered formula.
+Roma Laundry Detergent is phosphate-free and is offered in a powdered formula only.
 Listed ingredients are:

 - Optical Brightener

 Roma is a basic laundry detergent and is less expensive than many other brands.
 It is a high-sudsing laundry detergent and should not be used in high-efficiency (he) washers that use a significantly lower level of water in both the wash cycle and the rinse cycle.
-If Roma is used in these washers, the amount of suds can not be completely washed away and will leave a residue in fabrics.
+If Roma is used in these washers, the large amount of suds frequently cannot be completely rinsed away and there will leave a residue left in fabrics.

 Roma Laundry Detergent is safe to use on all washable fabrics, including colored clothes and white clothes, in a standard top-load washer.
 It can be used safely with septic tank systems.